 Routers at the edge of the enterprise network will have a route configured which forwards packets for the Internet on to their ISP.

 The Internet is simply a series of interconnected LANs and WANs belonging to different telecommunications providers.
-The routers which sit on the borders of these networks have routes between each other which enables one service providers customers to access a web server connected to another.
+The routers which sit on the borders of these networks have routes between each other which enables one service provider's customers to access a web server hosted within a different provider's network.
 All of this is made possible by TCP/IP.